seancfoley/IPAddress/ipaddress.md

 ## IP Address Ranges

+#### IPAddress Internal Format

-An `IPAddress` or `IPAddressString` instance can represent any individual address or any range of addresses in which each segment specifies its own range of sequential values.
-For `IPAddress`, the ranges are specified with the canonical number of segments for each address version or type, which is 4 segments for IPv4, 8 for IPv6, and either 6 or 8 for MAC.
+An `IPAddress` or `IPAddressString` instance can represent any individual address or any range of addresses in which each segment specifies a range of sequential values.
+An `IPAddress` instance has the canonical number of segments for its address version or type, which is 4 segments for IPv4, 8 for IPv6, and either 6 or 8 for MAC.

-Any prefix block of addresses can be specified this way (a block of addresses that includes all the hosts for a given prefix).
+Any CIDR prefix block can be specified in this manner.

-An `IPAddressString` can represent any such address string, even those that do not use the canonical number of segments.
-However, for ranges involving a non-canonical number of segments, converting to an IPAddress instance is not always possible (for example the IPv4 subnet 1.2-3.0-1000 cannot be expressed with 4 segments).
+An `IPAddressString` can represent any such address string, as well as those that do not use the canonical number of segments.
+However, for ranges that do not have the canonical number of segments, converting to an `IPAddress` instance is not always possible (for example the IPv4 subnet 1.2-3.0-1000 cannot be expressed with 4 segments).

+#### Sequential Blocks

 Not all `IPAddress` subnets are sequential.
 For instance, 1-2.3.4-5.6 is not sequential, since the address 1.3.4.6 is followed in the block by 1.3.5.6 while the next sequential address 1.3.4.7 is not part of the block.
-A sequential block is one in which the range is sequential.
+A sequential block is an `IPAddress` subnet in which the range is sequential.
 For a block to be sequential, the first segment with a range of values must be followed only by segments that cover all values.
 For instance, 1.2.3-4.\* is a sequential block, as well as 1:a-f:\*:\*:\*:\*:\*:\*, also writeable as 1:a-f:\*.
-Any prefix block is sequential and can also be expressed without the prefix length.
+Any prefix block is sequential.
+A prefix block can also be expressed without the prefix length.
 For instance, the prefix block 1:2:3:4::/64 can be written without the prefix length as 1:2:3:4:\*.

 You can convert a non-sequential block to a collection of sequential blocks using the `sequentialBlockIterator` method of `IPAddress`.
 If you wish to get the count of sequential blocks, use the method `getSequentialBlockCount`.

+This Java and Go code demonstrates the use of the sequential block iterator.
 ```java
 convertNonSequentialBlock("a:b:c:d:1:2-4:3-5:4-6");